vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 The checkpoint file should either be human-readable OR there should be a command line tool to convert into human readable form.

 # Restoring a checkpoint
-The hash of the state file to be restored must me specified in genesis.
+The hash of the state file to be restored must be specified in genesis.
 Any validator will submit a transaction containing the checkpoint file.
 Nodes verify the hash / chain of hashes to verify hash that's in genesis it's ignored otherwise the state is restored.
 If the genesis file has a previous state hash no transactions will be processed until the restore transaction arrives and is processed.